markjnkim/es_mod/01-html/content/step-3-hero.md

 ### Step 5: Styling Forms and Input Fields

 According to the mock-up, the box or `div` containing our `form` will have some styling requirements including the background color, border, font color, and a specific width.
 Due to the specific styling requirements needed for our form container, we should be thinking about how we will need to select this `div` to create a CSS rule.
 One way would be to create a new class called `hero-form` and add this to the opening `<div>`.
-The border and font color in this `div` will be `#024e76` and the background color is `#fce138`.
-Let's try to finish the styling ourselves and include the following declarations in your CSS rule for padding, width, border, and background color to match the mock-up.
+The font color in this `div` will be `#024e76` and the background color is `#fce138`.
+Let's try to finish the styling ourselves and include the following declarations in your CSS rule for the `hero-form` class for the font color, padding, width, and background color to match the mock-up.
+We will handle the `border` together due to the many variations and configuration possibilities.

 > **Try It Yourself**: Create the CSS rule for the class `hero-form`.